-5.2 After contract expiry no new claims will be directed to the Supplier.
-Post contract expiry, the Supplier will be required to continue handling the litigation aspects of any remaining claims under their management until the claim has been concluded.
-It is recognised, depending on the complexity of the litigation, that in some cases this can be many years after the claim is brought.
+- 5.1 The requirement is to provide general legal services in Scotland to the MOD.
+The required services are in the areas set out below.
+Detailed requirements are set out in the Service Levels section at Annex A of this contract. - 5.2 After contract expiry no new instructions will be directed to the Supplier.
+Post contract expiry, the Supplier will be required to continue handling the case until conclusion.
+It is recognised, depending on the complexity of the instruction, that in some cases this can be many years after the instruction or claim is brought.

-6. THE REQUIREMENT
+6. REQUIRED SERVICES